pete-debiase/pete-debiase/SOTU.md

-# Pete's State of the SWE Union
+# Pete's SWE Journey
-## Background
 This is an overview of my projects, work, and studies as a software engineer.

-I started keeping this overview near the beginning of my career pivot into tech in 2021.
-At the time, I had several years of patchwork SWE experience but wanted to get more serious.
+I started this overview when I embarked on a career pivot into tech (circa 2021).
+At the time, I had a few years of patchwork SWE experience but wanted to get more serious.
 My goals were to:

 1. Officially reboot myself as a software engineer.
-2. Eliminate skillset gaps to maximize my contribution potential.
+2. Eliminate skill gaps to maximize my contribution potential.
-3. Document/version control **_everything_** to have an undeniable record of my efforts.
+3. Document/version control **_everything_** to have a lasting record of my efforts.

-So far it's all going great - I've never been more excited to get to work every day than I am now :) .
+So far it's all going great - I've never been more excited to get to work every day 😊 .

 ### Contents
 <!-- MarkdownTOC levels="1,2,3" -->